itsbrandonowens/library_management_system/README.md

 # Library Management System
 The Library Management System is a console-based Java application designed to manage a library's operations efficiently.
 The system allows for easy handling of books and member registrations, borrowing and returning books, and maintaining an organized library inventory.
 This project demonstrates my proficiency in Object-Oriented Programming principles, Java Collections, and basic user interface design using the command-line interface.

+The key features include Book Management: Adding, removing, searching and listing books.
+Member Management: Registering, removing and listing members.
+Borrowing and returning books.

+This project is structured around core OOP principles, with classes representing the main entities: "Book", "Member" and "Library".
+Each class encapsulates its data, exposing only necessary methods to interact with the objects.
+Array Lists are used to manage the collection of members and books, while Streams are used for operations like searching and filtering through the collections.
+The system uses a text based menu interface with the command line and has input validation and error handling.

+This project showcases my ability to design and implement a functional system based on real-world requirements using Java.
+It highlights my understanding of OOP concepts, my ability to work with Java Collections and Streams, and my proficiency in building user-friendly, console-based applications.
+This system could be further developed into a full-fledged application with a graphical user interface (GUI) or connected to a database for persistent storage.